Star Trek and Its Influence on Space Exploration and the World!

 Incandescnt vs. Fluorescent

-The LCD’s source of illumination is known as a ‘backlight’.
-Originally, the backlight comprised fluorescent lamps.
-This is a step above the well-known incandescent light bulbs that we use in our homes.
-In other words, incandescent light provides light through the continual heating of a metallic filament, which is constantly using electricity to heat the filament and produce light.
+The LCD’s source of illumination is known as a ‘backlight.’
+Initially, the backlight comprised fluorescent lamps.
+This is a step above the well-known incandescent light bulbs we use in our homes.
+In other words, incandescent light provides light through the continual heating of a metallic filament, which constantly uses electricity to heat the filament and produce light.
+Fluorescent bulbs consume much less electricity than incandescent bulbs because they don’t require continuous electricity output to heat them.

 Enter Light Emitting Diodes